Accessible Tables

 What are accessible tables?

-Accessible tables organize data so everyone can understand it, including people using screen readers and other assistive technologies.
+Accessible tables communicate data so everyone can understand it, including people using screen readers and other assistive technologies.
 They use proper structure to show clear relationships between information.
+This allows assistive technology to keep track of where cell data is located by counting table cells.

 When to use tables